We personalize 1,200 cold emails a day with a 3-step automation

 TIP: The formula The icebreaker references something from their profile (a role, a stated priority, a company detail) and bridges to your value prop.
 It should read like you spent 5 minutes researching them.
 The AI does it in under a second.

-Step 3: Write it back
+Step 3: Write It Back

 The generated icebreaker and shortened company name write back to the same Google Sheet row.
 Your sending platform picks it up from there.
 No exports, no imports, no copy-pasting.